Secondary Education (M.Ed.)

 The Secondary Education program provides certification and an M.Ed. degree for those who wish to teach in secondary schools.

 What is the difference between an M.Ed. and the M.A.T in Secondary Education?
 The M.A.T. requires that at least three graduate-level courses be in an area of subject matter concentration rather than in education.
 The basic program to achieve these ends is the five-year program in which students begin preparation for teaching at the undergraduate level with a semester of field experience and professional course work in education.
 Students complete a baccalaureate degree outside of education and move into a fifth year of study and full-year internship which lead to either the M.Ed. or M.A.T. degree and licensure for teaching.
+Students who have already completed a baccalaureate degree may also enter the teacher preparation program at the graduate level.
+With no prior course work in education, these programs will normally require two years to achieve licensure and a degree.

 Admission Criteria